imagitama/vrc3cvr/README.md

 4. Select the VRC avatar you want to convert
 5. Click Convert

+Want to convert your PhysBones to DynamicBones?
+Use this tool: https://booth.pm/ja/items/4032295

+You don't need to buy DynamicBones!
+Use this instead: https://github.com/Markcreator/VRChat-Tools

 ## What does it do?

 - adds a ChilloutVR avatar component (if missing)